nelson-social/community/CodeOfConduct.md

-# Nelson.social Code of Conduct
+# nelson.social Code of Conduct

-This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
+This Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We are committed to providing a friendly, safe and welcoming environment for all regardless of qualities such as gender identity or expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, nationality, ethnicity, socioeconomic status, family structure, spirituality, religion (or lack thereof), education, or other personal traits.
+We are committed to providing a friendly, safe and welcoming environment for everyone regardless of qualities such as their gender identity or expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, nationality, ethnicity, socioeconomic status, family structure, spirituality, religion (or lack thereof), education, or other personal traits.
 We particularly celebrate diversity and do not tolerate bigotry or prejudice.

 This is a living document, and the nelson.social team will amend this document as necessary to ensure the safety of our users.